-You must satisfy the WST requirement in order to register for any SJSU Studies (Advanced GE) General Education class.
+You must satisfy the WST requirement in order to register for any SJSU Studies (Area R, S, V, and Z) General Education class.
 This is true even if you want to take the class for a major requirement, instead of GE.
 If you have not yet taken the WST, plan to take it as soon as possible.
 Check the General Education Section in this schedule for an explanation.

-SJSU offers courses (LLD 100A and ENGL 100A) that satisfy the WST requirement.
+SJSU offers courses (LLD 100A and ENGL 100A) that satisfy the WST requirement, if completed with a grade of "C" or better.

-There are designated 100W classes for each major.
+There are designated 100W classes for most major.
 Clear any substitutions with your major advisor before attempting to register for a 100W class that is not assigned to your major.
 You will need to wait until the first day of instruction to sign up for a 100W class that is not designated for your major.